 The main packages of this metapackage are the following:

-ece-toolspackage is compatible with Magento Commerce version 2.1.4 and later to provide a rich set of features you can use to manage your Magento Commerce Cloud project.
-It contains scripts and Magento Commerce Cloud commands designed to help manage your code and automatically build and deploy your projects.
+ece-toolspackage is compatible with Adobe Commerce version 2.1.4 and later to provide a rich set of features you can use to manage your Cloud for Adobe Commerce project.
+It contains scripts and Cloud for Adobe Commerce commands designed to help manage your code and automatically build and deploy your projects.

 - vendor/magento/product-enterprise-edition—This metapackage requires Magento application components, including modules, frameworks, themes, and so on.

 - vendor/fastly2/magento2—This module manages the Fastly CDN & services for the Pro Staging and Production and Starter Production environments.
 See Fastly Documentation.

 - vendor/magento/module-paypal-on-boarding—This module provides PayPal payment gateway checkout by connecting to your PayPal merchant account.
 See PayPal On-Boarding tool.